FriedOrange/MatrixSans/README.md

 * Run `build.sh` in the `sources` folder (not tested).

+### Modifying the fonts

 The master source file, `Libre-Dot-Matrix.sfd`, is in FontForge&rsquo;s SFD format.
-It is recommended to edit this file if you wish to modify the font.
+It is recommended to edit this file if you wish to modify the fonts.
 Then, re-generate the UFO sources by running `step2.bat`.

 To easily add or modify glyphs (requires [FontForge](https://fontforge.org/)):